bharat-kadchha/Core-And-Advance-Java-Practicals/advance-java/lab-manual/README.md

 ## lab-manuals :
-### this directory contains practicals for the student of _GUJARAT TECHNICAL UNIVERSITY_. it's helpful for their assignments and practicals notes as a _GTU_ syllabus.
+### this directory contains practicals for the student of _GUJARAT TECHNICAL UNIVERSITY_. it will be helpful for their assignments and practicals notes as a _GTU_ syllabus.

 - **lab_1_jsp** :
     - this project contains different programs of the `JAVA SERVLET PAGES`, JSP features, and more practicals concepts for extra knowledge.
-    - like : Applets, Jsp Life Cycle, Implicit objects, Bean accessing, Exception, Page Redirect, etc...
+    - like: Applets, Jsp Life Cycle, Implicit objects, Bean accessing, Exception, Page Redirect, etc...

 - **lab_2_servlet** :
     - this project contains different programs of the `JAVA SERVLET`, SERVLET features, and more practicals concepts for extra knowledge.